-TRANSTAR, LLC AND SUBSIDIARIES NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (Dollars in thousands, unless otherwise noted) (continued)
+TRANSTAR, LLC AND SUBSIDIARIES NOTES TO CONSOLIDATED FINANCIAL STATEMENTS

 7. RETIREMENT BENEFIT PLANS

 US Steel offers various retirement benefits to its eligible employees, including employees of Transtar.
 Because US Steel provides these benefits to eligible employees and retirees of Transtar, the costs to participating employees of Transtar in these plans are reflected in the consolidated financial statements, while the related assets and liabilities are retained by US Steel.
 Expense allocations for these benefits were determined based on Transtar personnel headcount.
 All cost allocations related to the various retirement benefit plans have been deemed paid by Transtar to US Steel in the period in which the cost was recorded in the Consolidated Statements of Operations.